Mohamed-Sabiyathulla/ARCO-Documents/f-Employee Retirement.md

 - ### **Clearance Process:**

-    - In this stage, Clearance Process will start for employee in Clearance Module, once clearance completed then it will send Approval to Finance Department Approval.
+    - In This stage, Clearance Process will start for Employee, and waiting to complete the Clearance in **Clearance Module**, Once Clearance completed, Then it will send Approval to **Finance Department Approval**.

+    - In Case of Customer required settlement, Then it will send for approval to **Client Confirmation**, Otherwise it will move and **Complete Without Payment**.

+    - **User can move the request to next stage,**

       - *In The Action field is following to,*